-No man, woman or child loves Columbo more than I. But love needn’t be blind and I don’t believe in the fawning viewpoint that the show was free from faults.
+No one loves Columbo more than I. But love needn’t be blind and I don’t believe in the fawning viewpoint that the show was free from faults.
 Far from it!
 And some of its worst moments were very bad indeed.

 Granted, many of the worst sins were from the comeback episodes from 1989-2003, but not all.
 There were some very silly moments in the classic era, too.
 You may remember I recently had cause to lampoon a particularly twee musical interlude from Murder Under Glass, which served as an ominous portent for what the show would evolve into after its 11-year hiatus from 1978-1989.